Photo by Flickr, CC by 2.0

-As it stands, in the 140-year history of the FA Cup, there have only been 25 occasions when a team from outside the top division has reached the final.
-In 2004, Millwall became only the 18th club in history to achieve the feat, with a memorable run that propelled the club and iconic players like Paul Ifill and Tim Cahill into the Continental spotlight.
+In the 140-year history of the FA Cup, only 25 teams from outside the top flight have reached the final.
+Millwall became the 18th to do so in 2004, enjoying a remarkable cup run that catapulted the club—and standout players like Paul Ifill and Tim Cahill—into the continental spotlight.

-For the first time in 12 years, a club not playing in the top level of the English football pyramid played in the final game of the FA Cup after Second Division Sunderland made the final in the 1991/92 season.
-What’s amazing about Millwall’s achievement though, is that they became the first team in the Premier League era to do so.
+For the first time in 12 years, a team outside the top tier of English football reached the FA Cup final when Second Division Sunderland did so in the 1991/92 season.
+What made Millwall’s 2004 run even more remarkable was that they became the first club to achieve this feat in the Premier League era.

 Round 3: Millwall 2–1 Walsall